xin-tsla/nullany/README.md

 ```

 Please be sure the above behavior is what you expect before you use this library.
-If the behavior does nit fit your need, please use the NullAny.
+If the behavior does not fit your need, please use the NullAny.